 - Lightly pack a good amount in half of a bath bomb mold, then place an embed (recipe above) on top of the mixture.
 The secret to creating good spin is to place the embed off center, not in the middle.
 It has to be off balance in order to spin.
 And of course, we want our spinning bath bombs to spin!

 - Next, overfill the other half and place both sides together.
 Push the sides firmly so there is no gap in the center.
 Don't twist, as this will separate the halves.
 You want them to join cohesively.

 - Tap each side with a spoon, then release one half.
 Turn over and release the other half.
 Set on a piece of cardboard or wax paper and continue with the rest of the mix.
 (The bath bombs may smell a lot like alcohol, but this will disappear in a day or two.)

 - Dry for at least 24 hours, then seal in plastic wrap.
-The bath bombs need to be sealed or they will absorb moisture from the air and won't fizz as much in the bathtub.
+The DIY bath bombs need to be sealed or they will absorb moisture from the air and won't fizz as much in the bathtub.

-Additional Bath Bomb Recipe Tips
+DIY Bath Bomb Recipe Video

 Lake Pigments and Polysorbate 80

 Powdered mica can also be used to color this bath bomb recipe.
-Mica is a natural mineral, and has usually been dyed to make colorants.
+Mica is a natural mineral and has usually been dyed to make colorants.
 Mica produces nice soft colors, but will not color the water, which some people want in their bath.
 It will sometimes stick to the sides of the tub and appear to stain it, but this can be alleviated by using polysorbate 80.